Hny0305Lin/fork_orangemix/README.md

 Features: Midpoint of artistic and kawaii. the model has been tuned to combine realistic textures, a artistic style that also feels like an oil colour style, and a cute anime-style face.
 Can be used to create a wide range of illustrations.

 In addition, these U-Net Blocks Weight Merge models take numerous steps but are carefully merged to ensure that mutual content is not overwritten.
+(Of course, all models can switch between SFW/NSFW with a single prompt "NSFW")

 &nbsp;